NeurodataWithoutBorders/nwbinspector/docs/best_practices/extensions.rst

 If an extension is ultimately required, tutorials for the process may be found through the :nwb-overview:`NWB Overview for Extensions <extensions_tutorial/extensions_tutorial_home.html>`.

 It is also encouraged for extensions to contain their own check functions for their own best practices.
-See the NWBInspector Developer instructions for how to do this.  # TODO find link for that
+See the` :ref:`adding_custom_checks` section of the Developer Guide for how to do this.

 Use Existing Neurodata Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When possible, use existing types when creating extensions either by creating new neurodata_types that inherit from
+When possible, use existing types when creating extensions either by creating new ``neurodata_types`` that inherit from
 existing ones, or by creating ``neurodata_types`` that contain existing ones.
 Building on existing types facilitates the
 reuse of existing functionality and interpretation of the data.
 If a community extension already exists that has a
 similar scope, it is preferable to use that extension rather than creating a new one.